iVis-at-Bilkent/sbgnviz.js/README.md

 Sets the ordering of the given nodes.
 Ordering options are 'L-to-R', 'R-to-L', 'T-to-B', 'B-to-T', 'none'.
 If a node does not have any port before the operation and it is supposed to have some after operation the portDistance parameter is used to set the distance between the node center and the ports.
 The default port distance is 70.
 Considers undoable option.

+`instance.loadLayoutData(layoutText, byName)`
+Load layout data from the text.
+Each line of layout text represent position of a node.
+It consists of an identifier, x position and y position seperated by tabs.
+If 'byName' parameter is set it means that the first column represents the node label, else it represents the node id.

+`instance.getLayoutText(byName)`
+Returns a text that represents the layout data of the graph.
+Text content and usage of 'byName' parameter is the same as described in ``instance.loadLayoutData()`` section.

+`instance.createNwt()`
+Creates an nwt file content from the existing graph and returns it.

+`instance.convertNwtToJson()`
+Converts given nwt data to a json object in a special format (http://js.cytoscape.org/#notation/elements-json) and returns it.

 `instance.startSpinner(classname)`
 Starts a spinner at the middle of network container element.
 You can specify a css class that the